-- D9.
+D9.
 Supportive Living Uses: The County will amend the Zoning Code related to supportive living uses, including boarding houses, transitional housing, scattered shelters, residential care homes, and nonconforming dwelling units to take a more comprehensive approach to supportive housing consistent with changes to State law to increase housing, especially for special needs groups, including people with developmental disabilities.
-The Zoning Code amendments are as follows: - Amend the Zoning Code to allow Low Barrier Navigation Center developments by right in mixeduse zones and nonresidential zones permitting multifamily uses. - Amend the Zoning Code to allow for the approval of 100 percent affordable developments that include a percentage of supportive housing units, either 25 percent or 12 units, whichever is greater, to be allowed without a conditional use permit or other discretionary review in all zoning districts where multifamily and mixed-use development is permitted. - Amend the Zoning Code to include methods to increase housing options for persons with disabilities that have tangible regulatory policies, as required by the U.S. Department of Housing and Urban Development (HUD). - Amend the Zoning Code to expand the definition of the existing residential care home category, revise the boarding house category, and create new categories to address non-licensed recovery residences and skilled nursing in-home settings. - Amend the Zoning Code to clearly define supportive and transitional housing including scattered shelters to better address the needs of our homeless population. - Amend the Zoning Code to provide consistency with the corresponding regulations administered by the appropriate State agency, with the intention to provide for more efficient regulation of residential related uses.
+The Zoning Code amendments are as follows:

-• Review and amend the Zoning Code, as necessary, to ensure requirements for group homes of more than six persons are consistent with State law and fair housing requirements.
+- Amend the Zoning Code to add a definition of "family" and amend the definition of "single household" consistent with the County's obligation to AFFH. - Amend the Zoning Code to allow Low Barrier Navigation Center developments by right in mixeduse zones and nonresidential zones permitting multifamily uses. - Amend the Zoning Code to allow for the approval of 100 percent affordable developments that include a percentage of supportive housing units, either 25 percent or 12 units, whichever is greater, to be allowed without a conditional use permit or other discretionary review in all zoning districts where multifamily and mixed-use development is permitted consistent with Government Code section 65651. - Amend the Zoning Code to include methods to increase housing options for persons with disabilities that have tangible regulatory policies, as required by the U.S. Department of Housing and Urban Development (HUD). - Amend the Zoning Code to expand the definition of the existing residential care home category, revise the boarding house category, and create new categories to address non-licensed recovery residences and skilled nursing in-home settings. - Amend the Zoning Code to clearly define supportive and transitional housing and ensure these housing types are permitted as a residential use in all zones allowing residential uses subject only to the restrictions that apply to residential dwellings of the same type in the same zone. - Amend the Zoning Code requirement to clearly define scattered shelters and facilitate removal of barriers to better address the needs of our homeless population. - Amend the Zoning Code to provide consistency with the corresponding regulations administered by the appropriate State agency, with the intention to provide for more efficient regulation of residential related uses. - Review and amend the Zoning Code, as necessary, to ensure requirements for group homes of more than six persons are consistent with State law and fair housing requirements.